-Our team's mission at Intel is to bring Python performance up when a prototype numerical or machine learning model can be deployed in production without the need to rewrite it in a different programming language.
-Since our target customers [INAUDIBLE] with development productivity, we aim to build performance on Intel architecture out-of-the-box with relatively small effort on the user side.
+Our team's mission at Intel is to bring Python performance up when a prototyped numerical or machine learning model can be deployed in production without the need to rewrite it in a different programming language.
+Since our target customers [INAUDIBLE] with development productivity, we aim to build performance on Intel architecture out of the box with relatively small effort on the user side.

-Let me briefly outline what Intel Python is and how it brings performance efficiency.
-We deliver pre-built Python along with the most popular packages for numerical computing and data science, such as NumPy, SciPy, and Scikit-learn All are linked with Intel's performance libraries such as MKL and DAAL for near-to-native code speeds.
-Intel Python is also accompanied with productivity tools such as Jupyter notebooks and [INAUDIBLE].
-It also shipped with Conda and PIP package managers that allow you to seamlessly install any other package available in the community.
+Let me briefly outline what Intel Python [sic] is and how it brings performance efficiency.
+We deliver prebuilt Python along with the most popular packages for numerical computing and data science, such as NumPy, SciPy, and scikit-learn*.
+All are linked with Intel's performance libraries such as MKL [sic] and DAAL [sic] for near-to-native code speeds.
+Intel Python [sic] is also accompanied with productivity tools such as Jupyter* Notebooks and [INAUDIBLE].
+It also shipped with conda* and PIP* package managers that allow you to seamlessly install any other package available in the community.

-For machine learning, our distribution comes with optimized deep software, Caffe and Theano, as well as classic machines learning libraries like, Scikit-learn and pyDAAL.
-We also package Cython and Numba for tuning performance hotspots to native speeds.
-And for [INAUDIBLE] performance, we ship MPI for Py accelerated with Intel MPI.
-Python distribution is available in a variety of options, so don't forget to follow the links below to access it.
+For machine learning, our distribution comes with optimized deep software (Caffe* and Theano*) as well as classic machine learning libraries like scikit-learn and pyDAAL.
+We also package Cython and Numba* for tuning performance hotspots to native speeds.
+And for multinode performance, we ship MPI for [Python] accelerated with Intel® MPI [sic].
+Python Distribution [sic] is available in a variety of options, so don't forget to follow the links below to access it.

-This graph shows how the same application scales in production on the Intel Xeon-based server.
-You can see that Intel Python delivers much better performance and scales really well to large problems.
-Next, this graph shows how the same application scales on Intel Xeon Phi-based system.
-You can see that Intel Python delivers even better performance on these highly parallel workload that scales well for large enough problems.
+This graph shows how the same application scales in production on the Intel Xeon-based server [sic].
+You can see that Intel Python [sic] delivers much better performance and scales really well to large problems.
+Next, this graph shows how the same application scales on [an] Intel Xeon Phi-based system [sic].
+You can see that Intel Python [sic] delivers even better performance on these highly parallel workloads that scale well for large enough problems.